 However, the culture of coffee did not really take off towards expansion as importation ban during and after the Second World War was imposed.
 At present, the shop was relocated in Glover Garden which serves original coffee and Castella sponge cake.

 By 1960s, the importation ban was already lifted.
 Coffee consumption then started to increase in the 1970s and by 1980.
-The first coffee shop franchise Doutor opened in Harajuku with 1490 shops all over the country.
+The first coffee shop franchise Doutor opened in Harajuku, and now it has around 1490 shops all over the country.

 The first canned coffee was introduced in Japan in 1965.
 It was Miura Yoshitake who became the pioneer of this canned coffee taking inspiration from the canneries in his town in Hamada, Shimane Prefecture.
 But, the first company to mass produce canned coffee (kan kohi) in 1969 was UCC which is owned by Ueshima Tadao.
 Today, there are more than five million vending machines in Japan that offers 100 varieties of canned coffee.